2014 Bathurst 1000: Top 10 Shootout

 Only nine cars took part in the top ten shootout after Garth Tander's car was heavily damaged in a crash in practice on Saturday morning.
 Eleventh-fastest qualifier James Courtney was originally promoted to take part of in the top ten shootout, but was later prevented from running after a protest from Triple Eight Race Engineering.

 Starting grid

 The following table represents the final starting grid for the race on Sunday:

 Race

+Broadcast

+The race was covered by the Seven Network for the eighth consecutive season.
+Matthew White departed a commentary role after the Winton round of the series to move back to Network 10, his first absence from the broadcast since its move to Seven in 2007.
+Following his withdrawal from the race, Garth Tander made sporadic appearances during the race broadcast as a pundit from the Holden Racing Team garage.